WJHNancy/FTL/README.md

 * numpy-v: 1.18.5
 * scikit-learn-v: 0.19.2
 * scikit-v: 0.0
-* tqdm-v:4.59.0
+* tqdm-v: 4.59.0
-* scipy-v:1.6.1
+* scipy-v: 1.6.1
-* pandas-v:1.2.3
+* pandas-v: 1.2.3
 ## 2.Dataset
 We use two datasets to evaluate FTL, which are PROMISE collected by Jureczko and Madeyski and NASA MDP dataset curated by Shepperd et al.
 * [PROMISE-Jureczko and Madeyski](https://dl.acm.org/doi/abs/10.1145/1868328.1868342)
 * [NASA MDP-Shepperd et al.](https://ieeexplore.ieee.org/abstract/document/6464273)
+We have provided the downloaded datasets in the PROMISE and NASA MDP folders.
+Each project has been randomly divided into 5 folds, each fold data contains two file types: .CSV and .ARFF.